Changes to the ONCA

 Options for holding meetings

 - Non-profits can hold members’ meetings and board meetings online or by phone.
-But if you hold a board meeting online or by phone, directors must be able to speak, listen to, or live chat each other at the same time, which means simultaneously and instantaneously.
+But if you hold a board meeting online or by phone, directors must be able to speak, listen to, or live chat each other at the same time.

 Deadline for annual members’ meetings

 If the deadline for your annual members’ meeting would have been: